 In this example, the enabling act is the Regulation and Inspection of Social Care (Wales) Act 2016, and section 33(3) of that Act enables the Welsh Ministers to make subordinate legislation (in the form of regulations) about the qualifications of social care inspectors.
 Without that enabling power, the Welsh Ministers could not make subordinate legislation about the qualifications of social care inspectors.

 In Wales, Welsh statutory instruments are the most common form of subordinate legislation and usually take the form of regulations or orders.
 Other forms of subordinate legislation can include codes of practice, rules, schemes or guidance.
+The majority of Welsh subordinate legislation is laid before the Senedd.

 Subordinate legislation is usually made as a statutory instrument.
 This means that the rules set out in the Statutory Instruments Act 1946 will apply to the subordinate legislation.